one-data-model/one-data-model.github.io/_pages/contribute.md

 - Move the example from the [exploratory][] to the [playground][] repo.

+## License

+All model contributions made to the OneDM repositories will be under BSD-3 license.
+All contributions can have different copyrights, mentioning the contributing company, organization or person.
+During the selection process it is anticipated that the model might change.
+This is allowed due to the BSD-3 license.
+When doing so the copyright will be extended by the group of experts that required the change.

 ## Contribute Models

 To make sure that SDF is up to the task to convey the different models